 A non-resident individual is liable to income tax on total income from Irish sources, and is taxable according to income levels.
 A non-resident is subject to CGT on specified gains.

 A person who is ordinarily resident and domiciled but non-resident is liable to income tax on their worldwide income, with the exception of:

 - income from a trade or profession, no part of which is exercised in the state, or

 - an office or employment all the duties of which are exercised outside the state.

 Such a person is liable in respect of all other income (investment income) in excess of EUR3,810, and capital gains.

 iii.
 Tax treaties

 Ireland has two double taxation agreements for CAT purposes.
 These are with the UK and the US.
 In other cases, in respect of CAT, there is unilateral relief.
-Ireland has a number of double taxation treaties.
+Ireland has a number of double-taxation treaties for income tax and CGT purposes.
 Most comply with the standard Organisation for Economic Co-operation and Development (OECD) Model Treaty.